JCluzet/42Make/README.md

   - Auto create Makefile without relink for your 42 Project
   - Adding the correct flag and install the mlx in your repo
   - Find and fill automatically your SRCS when create Makefile
+  - Makefile auto compile on MAC or LINUX

 FEATURE :

-    - Makefile auto compile on Linux
     - Makefile can support MLX add easiest